duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/determine_your_instant_answer_type.md

 ## Give Us a Heads Up

-We know you're eager to get started, and we're super excited to see your awesome instant answer creations!
-Before you start coding up a storm though, **please send us an email** (open@duckduckgo.com) to let us know that you plan on submitting a new instant answer.
+We know you're eager to get started, and we're super excited to see your awesome Instant Answer creations!
+Before you start coding up a storm though, **please send us an email** (open@duckduckgo.com) to let us know that you plan on submitting a new Instant Answer.
 We suggest you do this to save you from wasting time in case your Instant Answer doesn't get approved.
-Reasons why your instant answer might not get approved include:
+Reasons why your Instant Answer might not get approved include:

- - the instant answer already exists
+ - the Instant Answer already exists
  - the source isn't usable (e.g. paid API, low rate limit, no JSON support)
  - the idea needs more thought or planning